Mary Riter Hamilton with Richard Wallace in front of a bombed-out church, France, ca. 1919-1922. Courtesy Ron Riter

-In the aftermath of the First World War, the celebrations of victory fade as Canadians mourn their personal sacrifices.
-A Canadian artist journeys to the motionless scenes of battle to paint an indelible picture of the destructive consequences of war.
+In the aftermath of the First World War, the victory celebrations ended and Canadians mourned their personal sacrifices.
+A Canadian artist, Mary Riter Hamilton, traveled in Europe for the next few years to the motionless scenes of battle on behalf of a veteran’s magazine to paint over 300 indelible pictures of the destructive consequences of war.

 Mary Riter Hamilton (1873-1954), was born in Teeswater, Ontario, and raised in Clearwater, Manitoba.
 She studied art in Europe, where her paintings garnered considerable attention and then returned to Canada.